 Limited information currently is available from the 2010 U.S. Census.
 This information was used to identify total population and population densities throughout the KYOVA region.
-Population projections by county were developed by the West Virginia University Bureau of Business and Economic Research and the Ohio Department of Development.
-These were used to estimate the population of two key components of transit ridership: senior citizens and persons with disabilities.
+Population projections by county were developed by the West Virginia University Bureau of Business and Economic Research, the Ohio Department of

+Development, and the University of Louisville State Data Center.
+These were used to estimate the population of two key components of transit ridership within Cabell, Wayne, and Lawrence counties: senior citizens and persons with disabilities.